Medically reviewed by Drugs.com. Last updated on Oct 27, 2023.

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.

 - If your symptoms or health problems do not get better or if they become worse, call your doctor.

 - Do not share your drugs with others and do not take anyone else's drugs.

-- Some drugs may have another patient information leaflet.
-Check with your pharmacist.
-If you have any questions about this medicine (topiramate extended-release sprinkle capsules), please talk with your doctor, nurse, pharmacist, or other health care provider.
+- This medicine comes with an extra patient fact sheet called a Medication Guide.
+Read it with care.
+Read it again each time this medicine (topiramate extended-release sprinkle capsules) is refilled.
+If you have any questions about this medicine (topiramate extended-release sprinkle capsules), please talk with the doctor, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.

 - Can antidepressants be used for arthritis pain?